Onyx-Protocol/Onyx/docs/core/learn-more/authentication.md

 <name>:<secret>
 ```

-Anywhere Chain Core asks for this token, it's important to provide the entire value, both name and secret, in the format returned by this command.
+Anywhere that Chain Core asks for this token, it's important to provide the entire value, both name and secret, in the format returned by this command.